hyperledger-archives/grid-rfcs/0000-catalog.md

-All Grid addresses are prefixed by the 6-hex-character namespace prefix "621dee",  Catalogs are further prefixed under the Grid namespace with reserved enumerations of "03" ("00", "01", and "02" being reserved for other purposes) indicating "Grid Catalogs" and an additional "01" indicating "GS1 Catalog".
+All Grid addresses are prefixed by the 6-hex-character namespace prefix "621dee",  Catalogs are further prefixed under the Grid namespace with reserved enumerations of "03" ("00", "01", and "02" being reserved for other purposes) indicating "Grid Catalogs" and an additional [6-10 digit GS1 company prefix](https://www.gs1-us.info/gs1-company-prefix/) derived from the org_id.
+This composite address will enable inexpensive catalog actions and operations.

 Therefore, all addresses starting with:

 ```
-"621dee" + "03" + "01"
+"621dee" + "03" + "gs1_company_prefix"
 ```

 are Grid GS1 Catalogs identified by the hash of the catalog name which can be referenced by a "catalog_product" to group products to a specific catalog.

 The catalog_id format consists of 15-digit "alphanumeric string" which include a fixed amount of internal "0" padding.
-After the 10-hex-characters that are consumed by the grid namespace prefix, the catalog, and GS1 prefixes, there are 60 hex characters remaining in the address.
-The 15 digits of the catalog_id can be left padded with 43-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:
+After the 12 to 18-hex-characters that are consumed by the grid namespace prefix, the catalog, and gs1_company_prefix there are 52-58 hex characters remaining in the address.
+The 15 digits of the catalog_id can be left padded with 37 to 43-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:

 ```
-"621dee" + "03" + "01" + 0000000000000000000000000000000000000000000 +
+"621dee" + "03" + "123456" + "000000000000000000000000000000000000000" +
-15-character "numeric string" catalog_id + "00" // catalog_id == UUID
+15-character "numeric string" catalog_id + "00" // catalog_id == hash(catalog_name)
 ```

-Using the v5 constructer in the UUID crate we can tie the catalog_id to catalog_name to prevent duplication of catalogs when invoking the catalog_replicate action.
+Using the generic hash std crate we can tie the catalog_id to catalog_name to prevent duplication of catalogs when invoking the catalog_replicate action.
 ```